Mount Maria

-Mount Maria is a mountain of the Hornby Mountains, adjacent to Port Howard, on West Falkland island (Falkland Islands).
+Mount Maria is a mountain of the Hornby Mountains, adjacent to Port Howard, on West Falkland island (Islas Malvinas).
 It reaches a height of approximately 2160 ft.

-As one of the highest mountains of the Falklands, it experienced some glaciation.
+As one of the highest mountains of Las Malvinas, it experienced some glaciation.
 The handful of mountains over 2000 ft have:

 pronounced corries with small glacial lakes at their bases, [and] morainic ridges deposited below the corries suggest that the glaciers and ice domes were confined to areas of maximum elevation with other parts of the islands experiencing a periglacial climate.